PercyLanda/Iris-Data-Set-Project/README.md

 <br>
 <br>

-As you will be by the output below, it includes:
+As you will see by the output below, it includes:
 - An overview of the data i.e. how much is in the set in terms of colums and rows
 - The beginning of the data, it is worth noting that you can select the number of lines of data you want it to output
 - A table of statistics for the data e.g. mean, min, max
 - The distribution of data in terms of 'class' - I am aware that it is well known that this particular data set has 3 classes and 50 samples for each but I felt this script would be worthwhile including to show the calculations.

 - A script requesting random values of the data set to be outputted
 - Another script requesting random value but this script has limiters set for the outputs
 <br>